-Supervision: In addition to at least two hours of structured individual supervision each week, students receive considerably more informal individual supervision, as well as biweekly group supervision.
+Supervision: In addition to at least two hours of structured individual supervision each week, students receive considerable informal individual supervision, as well as biweekly group supervision.

-Students will be expected to be on site approximately 16-20 hours per week, usually over 2 to 3 days.
+Time Commitment: Students will be expected to be on site approximately 16-20 hours per week, usually over 2 to 3 days.

 Supervisors: Our adult neuropsychology staff includes Elizabeth Geary, Ph.D., ABPP, Leslie Guidotti Breting, Ph.D., ABPP, Laura Benson, Ph.D., and Alona Ramati, Ph.D., ABPP.
 Drs.
 Geary, Guidotti, and Breting provide adult practicum student supervision.
 Our pediatric neuropsychology staff includes Alexandra Kirsch, Ph.D., Navya Kamath, Psy.D., and Stephanie Aylward, Ph.D.
 Drs.
 Kirsch and Kamath provide pediatric practicum student supervision.
 Additionally, both adult and pediatric practicum students will receive supervision from our postdoctoral fellows.
 The diversity of special interests and training represented among our neuropsychologists and fellows allows our program to provide services to the full range of clinical disorders among children and adults.